QTS is actively monitoring developments with respect to COVID-19.

 2. Employee Safety

 - We will continue to host tours and sales meetings at our sites.
-For these meetings, we will limit QTS attendance to the crucial staff needed for the agenda and ask that our customers do the same.
+All visitors to observe our health & safety protocols.

 3. Business Continuity